 Redfish are thrilling to catch on a fly and often tail their way into shallow water to be sight fished by patient anglers.
 They’re fish that feed with the tide, so care and attention should be paid to tidal patterns and fish behavior during the range of tidal oscillation.

 Effort should also be expressed in choosing a fly rod for these heavy-shouldered predators.
 Most Redfish enthusiasts will hand you an 8wt and send you on your way.
-There are times, however, when a 7wt or a 9wt is a better tool for the job.
+There are times, however, when a 9wt, 10wt, or even an 11wt is a better tool for the job.
 How do you choose?

 Trident Fly Fishing is a full-service fly shop.
 We spend a lot of time testing gear and writing reviews to give you all of the tools to make your next trip a success.
 We are not a blog or a review site.
 100% of our funding comes from your gear purchases, so if this blog post helps you on your next fly fishing adventure, please support us by buying your gear from us.

-Water quality contributes to fly choice.
-Reds are often found cruising muddy flats in murky water conditions.
-Large, bright flies are often necessary to capture a Red’s attention when the water is off-color.
+In LA, Reds are often found cruising muddy flats in murky water conditions.
+Heavy, bright flies are often necessary to capture a Red’s attention when the water is off-color.
 Larger flies are more difficult to cast, especially with lighter rod models.
 A larger rod like a 9wt or 10wt is best if you’re throwing big flies to grab the attention of a fish feeding in murky water especially if you’re targeting larger fish.

-A 9wt or 10wt is optimal when battling big Reds.
+A 9wt or 10wt is also optimal when battling big Reds.
 Reds can reach weights over 30lbs.
 That’s a big fish.
 30lb fish are usually deep and strong with huge heads and wide bodies.
 These fish are particularly difficult to steer to the boat in strong currents or in tight cover.
 A heavier rod model provides the angler increased lifting capabilities and a stronger butt section to land monster Reds more efficiently.
-If you’re after trophies, a fast action 10wt is the best tool for the job.
+If you’re after trophies, a fast action 10wt or even an 11wt is the best tool for the job in LA.

 Ultimately, close to 90% of Redfish are caught in shallow, murky water close to marshes or flats.
-An 8wt rod with a floating line caters to these fish and covers the vast majority of Redfish scenarios.
-If you’re targeting fish that are in the 10%, however, a larger rod will help wrangle these trophies; upgrading to a 9wt or 10wt is worthwhile.
-And finally, if you’re a proficient angler looking to get the most out of a smaller fish, a 7wt can be loads of fun for sporty Reds on the flats.
+An 8wt or 9wt rod with a floating line caters to fish in Florida and along the coast of the eastern US and covers the vast majority of Redfish scenarios.
+If you’re targeting fish in Louisiana, however, a larger rod will help wrangle bigger fish that eat bigger flies; upgrading to a 9wt or 10wt is worthwhile.

 We're here to help.
 Drop us an email at [email protected] or call us at (888) 413-5211.